apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

    **New in 3.7.1:**
    The timeout in ms for Prometheus worker threads shutdown.
    Default value is 1000ms.

+* *metricsProvider.ssl.ciphersuites* :
+   **New in 3.10.0:**
+   The enabled cipher suites to be used in TLS negotiation for PrometheusMetricsProvider.
+   Default value is Jetty default.

+* *metricsProvider.ssl.enabledProtocols* :
+   **New in 3.10.0:**
+   The enabled protocols to be used in TLS negotiation for PrometheusMetricsProvider.
+   Default value is Jetty default.

 <a name="Communication+using+the+Netty+framework"></a>

 ### Communication using the Netty framework